What is PIP?

 What PIP doesn't cover

-PIP doesn’t cover injuries caused by using:
+PIP doesn’t cover injuries from using:

 - Farm equipment